We're here to help

 • How much money UK businesses spend reducing their risks.

-Commercial insurance claims statistics at a glance
+UK business insurance statistics at a glance

 • Fire & explosion is the biggest cause of loss by value in the UK